Printed on Sep 01, 2015 @ 9:21 PM

 In 1990, Benton County voters twice rejected funding measures to build a 50-bed minimum security restitution center as an adjunct to the county jail.
-In 1992, local criminal justice system personal designed the Matrix Score System to guide inmate release decisions.
+In 1992, local criminal justice system personally designed the Matrix Score System to guide inmate release decisions.

 As offenders enter the Benton County Jail, others are released to make room.
 The Matrix Score System provides objectivity in this critical process.